Hopac/Hopac/Docs/Programming.md

 of words and lines, you'll find out that that the code is more concise.
 I personally find the monadic code roughly as readable as the workflow notation.

+**Exercise:** As an alternative to having two preallocated channels **reqCh** and **replyCh** one could also make it so that the reply channel required by a **get** operation allocates a new channel for the reply and passes it to the server.
+Change the implementation to use this technique.
+Explain what performance advantages and disadvantages such an implementation might have?

 Example: Storage Cells Using Alternatives
 -----------------------------------------